 Mr. Savikataaq: Thank you, Mr. Speaker.
-The revolving fund the Petroleum Products Division uses to buy fuel for the year for all of Nunavut.
-We know it has a cap.
-We are also aware that the prices of fuel in this world are much higher than they used to be.

-Is the cap a hindrance or are we going to still have enough room in there so that all the fuel that will be used for 2023 for Nunavummiut will be reviewed further?
+The revolving fund that the Petroleum Products Division uses to buy fuel for the year for all of Nunavut, we know it has a cap and we are also aware that the prices of fuel in this world are much higher than they used to be.
+Is the cap a hindrance or are we going to still have enough room in there so that all the fuel that will be needed for 2023 for Nunavummiut will be able to be purchased?
 Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-As far as I'm concerned, we do have enough within the revolving fund, and also the House is considering the stabilization fund in a deficit position.
-As of now, as far as I'm aware, we have enough to work with, but if that's to change, then I'll be sure to advise my colleagues around this.
+As far as I'm concerned, we do have enough within the revolving fund, and also considering that the stabilization fund is in a deficit position, but as of now, as far as I'm aware, we have enough to work with.
+If that's to change, then I'll be sure to advise my colleagues around this.
 Thank you, Mr. Speaker.